PatrickPDPS/DPSRevitPrimer/01_Introduction/1-1_resources.md

 The group consists of four total members strategically placed throughout the office.

-### BIM Committee
+### Design Technology LEaders

-If you require assistance that goes beyond initial troubleshooting and workflows you may need to contact the BIM Committee.
-This group is in charge of guiding how we achieve our BIM process as a whole.
+If you require assistance that goes beyond initial troubleshooting and workflows you may need to contact the Design Technology Leaders.
+This group is in charge of guiding how we utilize technology in the firm as a whole.

 This group consists of a representative from every practice area and meets on a monthly basis to discuss best practices, training topics and new items.